Home

 Toxic Side Effects

-As with most flea control treatments, your cat's health may be affected by the possibility of overdose of this insecticide or your cat may experience possible side effects from long-term use.
+As with most flea control treatments, your cat's health may be affected by the possibility of overdose of d-limonene or your cat may experience possible side effects from long-term use.

 Toxic signs in cats include: